 While school governance experts and attorneys say board members should welcome public opinion on divisive issues, they shouldn’t have to tolerate threats of violence, intimidation and bullying.

-Concerns about the safety of board members and school staff has led U.S. Attorney General Merrick Garland to direct the Federal Bureau of Investigations and the U.S. Attorneys’ Offices to meet with federal, state, tribal, territorial and local law enforcement leaders over the next month to discuss strategies for addressing violent threats against school officials and teachers.
+Concerns about the safety of board members and school staff has led U.S. Attorney General Merrick Garland to direct the Federal Bureau of Investigation and the U.S. Attorneys’ Offices to meet with federal, state, tribal, territorial and local law enforcement leaders over the next month to discuss strategies for addressing violent threats against school officials and teachers.
 An Oct.
 4 memo from Garland also promises the U.S. Department of Justice will announce a series of measures to address the increase in criminal conduct directed at school personnel.

 Federal interference, however, is meant to “intimidate parents attending school board meetings to advocate on behalf of their children,” said Mike Gonzalez, a senior fellow at The Heritage Foundation, a conservative think tank, and Jonathan Butcher, a Will Skillman Fellow in education at The Heritage Foundation, in a statement.